 5) Goal-Optimized Shopping Campaigns

-In early May 2018, Google announced a new campaign type for Shopping users, combining Shopping ads, Display ads, and ads in YouTube and Gmail.
+In early May 2018, Google announced a new campaign type for Shopping users, combining Shopping ads, Display Ads, and ads on YouTube and Gmail.
 This new campaign type focuses on maximizing conversion value.
 According to Google, “If you’ve defined your conversion value to be ‘revenue,’ the goal-optimized campaign type will automatically optimize across networks to maximize ‘revenue’ based on your budget constraints.”

 If you’re interested in maximizing reach while automating the process, these campaigns will definitely be worth testing.